All Episodes

 I mean, we can't ask if you voted for Biden.

-We can't ask uh, you know, who who you who you vote for.
+We can't ask who you vote for.

 Do you work for the Biden campaign?

-I remember when I was selecting a jury, I on the Carroll case just a couple months ago in New York, there were people that we found out were working actively for the Biden campaign that wanted to sit on the jury.
+I remember when I was selecting a jury, on the Carroll case just a couple months ago in New York, there were people that we found out were working actively for the Biden campaign that wanted to sit on the jury.

 I mean, that's what you're dealing with in New York.